carmc99/carmc99/README.md

 Currently I am focused on the development of Web and Desktop applications, however I am always willing to face new challenges, accompanied by a team to which I can contribute and have common goals.

-:books: Reading, :video_game: Videogames :running: Gym, 💻 FullStack.
+:books: Reading, :video_game: Videogames :running: Gym, 💻 Backend.

 ![](https://komarev.com/ghpvc/?username=carmc99&color=blueviolet)